htoigo/pong/README.md

 ### Contributing

-Rather than contributing here, please consider working through Andrew Gibiansky's excellent tutorial yourself.
-(See the Credits section, below.)
+Rather than contributing here, I think you should work through Andrew Gibiansky's excellent tutorial yourself, which was how this project started for me.
+(See the *Credits* section, below.)

 ### Credits